php-coding-standards/autoloading/README.md

 ## Installation

 via Shake:
-> This method is not avaliable.
+> If you already use shake as your dependency manager it is already installed.

 via Composer:
 ```sh